-The editor of RJLBPCS Journal is responsible for determining which of the articles submitted to the journal should be published.
+The editor of Research Journal of Life Sciences, Bioinformatics, Pharmaceutical and Chemical Sciences (RJLBPCS) is responsible for determining which of the articles submitted to the journal should be published.
 The corroboration of the study in question and its importance to researchers and readers must always drive such decisions.
 The editor may be maneuvered by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.

 An editor should evaluate articles for their intellectual content without paying attention to race, gender, sexual orientation, spiritual belief, ethnic origin, citizenship, or political philosophy of the generators

 The editor and any editorial board members must not reveal any data about a submitted article to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.